How to Apply for Financial Aid

 Your eligibility for each type of aid will be determined by our Financial Aid Office.
 Please keep in mind that this may take a few days to process.
 Planning in advance and getting us your paperwork quickly will ensure that your financial aid is delivered in a timely manner.

-If you have been notified that your FAFSA was selected for a process called “verification,” please submit one of these forms:
+If you have been notified that your FAFSA was selected for a process called “verification,” please submit the appropriate form (if you are unsure, please contact us):

 In addition, you may be required to submit a copy of your IRS Tax Return Transcript (and one from your parent(s) if you are a dependent student).
 Transcripts can be ordered by calling 800-908-9946 or online at the IRS website .